 This time it this was the underground electro-pioneer, William Orbit.

 Sure, she’d had an apparent attempt at some brand redemption in the interim with the release of Something to Remember, a compilation album of her classiest ballads.
-Yet Madonna the sex-crazed provocateur was the image that lingered.
+Yet Madonna the sex-crazed provocateur was still the image that lingered.

-It was so perfectly poised that it felt for the first time you weren’t getting Madonna the persona, the artist or any other label.
+It was so perfectly poised that it felt for the first time you weren’t getting Madonna the persona, the artist or any other fabricated label.
 You were getting … Madonna.

 The lyrics on this album are some of her best and easily her most sincere.
 Just listen to the Power of Goodbye at the tail end of the album.
-It’s allegedly about Sean Penn, because we all love a side of celebrity gossip with our brutally honest music, ammiright?!
+It’s allegedly about Sean Penn, because we all love a side of celebrity gossip with our brutally honest music, right?!
 BUT GOD DAMN, I LOVE THIS SONG.

 Yet, as beautifully cohesive as this soothing album that became my actual bedtime-stories for many years is, they are all outshone by track number one, Drowned World/Substitute for Love.